webdriverio-community/wdio-vscode-service/README.md

 #### `cachePath`

 Define a cache path to avoid re-downloading VS Code bundles.
-This is useful for CI/CD to avoid re-downloading VSCode and Chromedriver for every test run.
+This is useful for CI/CD to avoid re-downloading VSCode for every test run.

 Type: `string`<br />
 Default: `process.cwd()`